Renormalization, Decoupling and the Hierarchy Problem: Regularization and scheme independence

+In this regard, we must faithfully follow the renormalization procedure.
+We must not remove only infinite parts artificially, as in the minimal subtraction, which modifies the physical parameter and misses finite parts.
+Only keeping the complete counterterms gives the correct result.

-Therefore, specifying the renormalization condition at an agreed scale completely specifies the physical parameters.
-Since this is the only {\em observable combination,} it is natural to define this as the {\em running physical quartic coupling}.
-It is independent of the regularization scheme in the above sense.
-In this paper, running physical parameters are scale-dependent.
+Specifying the renormalization conditions at an agreed scale completely fixes the physical parameters.
+Since this is the only {\em observable combination,} it is natural to define this as the {\em effective coupling,} which is scale-dependent and fits the picture we had in Section \ref{secEff}.

-From the above, we see that the momentum cutoff $\Lambda$ in the integral has nothing to do with the hierarchy.
-Evidently, the loop correction by a massless field introduces no scale, providing an example that $\Lambda$ is not related.
-What we require is that the physical quantities we calculate have sufficiently close asymptotic behavior so that, for instance, for the self-energy $\tilde \Sigma(p^2)$ is close to $\tilde \Sigma(m^2)$ to the accuracy ${\cal O}(p^2/\Lambda^2)$ \cite{Choi:2023cqs}.
-Due to the natural pair-subtraction property, sufficient high-momentum contributions cancel and $\Lambda$ does not appear in the (super-)renormalizable parameters.
-In fact, the parameter $\Lambda$ is human-made, which is overlooked in the Wilsonian renormalization \cite{Choi:2023mma,Weinberg:1995mt} by a dimensionful parameter, e.g., the mass $M$, of the fields involved in the loop, provided by Nature.

-In the above example, the effective mass $m^2(p^2)$, in the end, is given by the solution to the renormalization-group equation with the initial condition set at a reference scale, $m^2$.
-Therefore this quantity does not see the high-scale contribution.
-The Wilsonian approach more clearly shows this \cite{Choi:2023mma}.